fares-data-build-tool/create-data/repos/fdbt-admin/README.md

 -   AWS CLI
 -   [Amplify CLI](https://docs.amplify.aws/cli/start/install)

-## Initial Setup for dev
+## Development

+### Initial setup

 -   If using aws-vault, follow the instructions in 'Using aws-vault' below instead
 -   Run `npm install` to install necessary dependencies
--   Retrieve the contents of the secret, `adminTeamProviderInfo`, from secrets manager in the core or test AWS account
+-   Retrieve the contents of the secret, `adminTeamProviderInfo`, from Secrets Manager in the Core AWS account
--   Create a file called `team-provider-info.json` in the root of the amplify folder and paste the above content into it
+-   Create a file called `team-provider-info.json` in the root of the Amplify folder (`repos/fdbt-admin/amplify/team-provider-info.json`) and paste the above content into it
+-   [Authenticate to AWS](../../docs/how-to/access-aws.md) for the `test` environment
 -   Run `amplify init` to start init process
     -   "Do you want to use an existing environment?": Yes
     -   "Choose the environment you would like to use": test